Research Professor and Professor Emerita

 Chair, Social, Political and Economic Sciences section of the American Association for the Advancement of Science (AAAS)

-Research Expertise: economic and organizational sociology, firm networks, industrial change and social bases of technology adoption
+Economic and organizational sociology, firm networks, industrial change and social bases of technology adoption.

 - One of the School’s founding faculty members, and an alumna of UC Davis